FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

 * Parameters that relate to the fabric specification are encapsulated between the key words ``ParametersBegin`` and ``ParametersEnd``.

-  Parameters that relate to the flow are passed as comand line arguments.
+  Parameters that relate to the flow are passed as command line arguments.

   Parameters have the format <key>,<value>